Graduate Health Studies and Nursing

 Students enrolled in CNHS programs may take up to five graduate-level courses (15 credits) from other post-secondary institutions in fulfillment of the program requirements, provided such courses are applicable to the CNHS program.
 Students are not normally permitted to seek credit for core program courses from other institutions.

-Students wishing to take courses from other institutions must obtain and submit a detailed course outline, Letter of Permission Request Form, and the appropriate Letter of Permission fee (by cheque or credit card payment) to the Centre for Nursing and Health Studies office for review.
+Students wishing to take courses from other institutions must obtain and submit a detailed course outline, Letter of Permission Request Form, and the appropriate Letter of Permission fee to the Faculty of Health Disciplines office for review.
 If approved, the Office of the Registrar will issue a Letter of Permission.

 To allow for the paperwork, requests for a Letter of Permission or a Western Dean's Agreement course should be made at least one month before the registration deadline at the institution where the student plans to complete the course.
 To receive credit for the course, an official transcript must be submitted to the CNHS office after the course is completed.

 Some students may have completed course work at other post-secondary institutions that is applicable to the CNHS graduate programs.
 Students seeking transfer credit are required to submit to the CNHS a written request including supporting rationale, official transcripts (if these were not submitted in support of their application for admission), detailed course descriptions and outlines for such courses, and appropriate fees.